bevy-cheatbook/bevy-cheatbook/src/platforms.md

 Multithreading is not supported, so you will have limited performance and possible audio glitches.
 Rendering is limited to the features of the WebGL2 API, meaning worse performance and limitations like only supporting a maximum of 256 lights in 3D scenes.
+These limitations can be lifted by enabling the new WebGPU support, but then you will have limited browser compatibility.

-For inspiration, check out the [entries in the first Bevy Game Jam][bevy::jam-01].
+For inspiration, check out the entries in the Bevy Game Jams ([third][bevy::jam-03], [second][bevy::jam-02], [first][bevy::jam-01]).
 Many of them have web builds you can play in your browser.

 ### Mobile